syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-PDF-conversion/Apply-fallback-fonts).

 ### Fallback fonts based on script type

-The following code example demonstrates how user can add fallback fonts based on the below script types which we considered internally while converting a PowerPoint presentation to PDF.
+The following code example demonstrates how a user can add fallback fonts based on the script types, which Presentation considers internally when converting a PowerPoint presentation to PDF.

 {% tabs %}